sjpcp5/obsidian_notes/Technical/Javascript/2023 Jan 17 Javascript ES6.md

 #### Getters and Setters
 - Getters and setters let us execute some code when we access or set a property,
 -  When a variable begins with an underscore its a convention that usually means it's private.
 It's a variable that symbolizes it should not be toyed with
-- How to make variables https://dev.to/somedood/emulating-private-variables-in-javascript-with-closures-and-factory-functions-2314
+- How to make javascript variables private with closures:  https://dev.to/somedood/emulating-private-variables-in-javascript-with-closures-and-factory-functions-2314
 - There are no private variables in classes yet...
+- We want to create a new property that behaves somewhat like a function
 ```
 class Drone {